moneybird/dockistrano/README.md

 # Dockistrano

 Dockistrano uses docker to create a development and testing environment for applications.
+It is inspired by Capistrano, because booting a container should be as easy as doing a `cap deploy`.
+The approach has a lot of conventions and as little as configuration as possible.

+## Current status

+Dockistrano is actively used for software development at [MoneyBird](http://www.moneybird.com), but is still very immature.
+Feel free to play around and provide us feedback.
+A pull request with tested code is the best way to help us improve the software!

 ## Installation